FelipeMoura11/felipemoura11/README.md

     📊 I want to deepen my knowledge of SQL for effective data analysis.

-    📈 A strong interest in delving deeper into Power BI for dynamic data visualization.
+    🐳 A strong interest in delving deeper into Docker for containerization and streamlining CI/CD pipelines.

     ☁️ Experienced in AWS for scalable cloud solutions.